foreman-proxy in foreground mode prevents server from booting

 If the the proxy is set not to daemonize then it shouldn't be started at boot time.

-#2 Updated by Greg Sutcliffe over 6 years ago
+Updated by Greg Sutcliffe almost 11 years ago

 This is a packaging problem - the proxy can't tell if it's a boot-start or not, so it needs to be handled in the initscripts.
 The Sys-V init scripts would be easy enough to alter, but the Systemd ones might be harder, as they don't contain the same arbitrary logic.